sagemath/trac_to_gh/Issue 5312.md

 # Issue 5312: command line -- bug in preparser and "time"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5312

 Original creator: was